-The Behaviour for Learning Curriculum at Blessed Robert Widmerpool (The Way we do things around here)
+The Behaviour for Learning Curriculum at Blessed Robert Widmerpool

 In order to create a strong behaviour for learning culture, clear procedures and routines are in place which are rehearsed consistently across the school.
 Children need to know and understand how to act within the classroom to encourage learning.